crabmusket/haskell-simple-concurrency/src/tutorial.md

 If I were to try to use `readROChan` in `producer`, or even `writeChan` or `readChan` as we used in the [last tutorial](#channels), it'd be a type error.
 How did we make this happen?

-Essentially, we just make a wrapper type around `Chan` and only define certain operations on it.
+Essentially, we make a wrapper type around `Chan` and only define certain operations on it.
 We also take care not to export the constructor of this wrapper type, so that you can't pattern-match a normal `Chan` out of a `ReadOnlyChan` or `WriteOnlyChan`.

 The details are in [DirectedChannels.hs](./DirectedChannels.hs) should you care to read about them.